 With reuse and recycling, the transition to a circular economy begins.
 As opportunities for reuse and recycling increase, less raw material is needed for manufacture, and smaller amounts of waste are incinerated or directed to landfill, meaning that less waste ends up as pollution in the environment.

 Millions of tonnes of waste are generated each year across Canada, much of which is sent to landfill or incinerated.
 The Made-in-Ontario Environment Plan and Canada’s zero-waste strategies emphasize material value recovery and competitive and sustainable end-markets as priorities for waste management.
-Creating a marketplace for hard-to-recycle material including plastic products can help address the problem and move Ontario one step closer to a circular economy.
-Learn more here
+The Ontario Materials Marketplace aims to create demand for hard-to-recycle material, including plastic products, to help address the problem and move Ontario one step closer to a circular economy.

 The Great Lakes Plastics Forum sought to address issues related to plastic waste and improper disposal of plastics in the Great Lakes Region, with a focus on Ontario and Canada.
 Hosted by Pollution Probe, the Council of the Great Lakes Region and the Clean Water Foundation, the forum convened over 50 leading Canadian subject-matter experts from government, industry, not-for-profit organizations and academia.
 The forum provided a platform for the exchange of ideas around how best to work together to develop innovative and practical solutions to issues related to plastic waste and to set the stage for more focused, cross-border dialogue related to a circular economy and materials marketplace in the binational Great Lakes Region.